ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 At this point, the specification of the new Subnet is created on disk, but is not deployed yet.

-We can print the specification to disk by running the `describe` command:
+Print the specification to disk by running the `describe` command:

 ```bash
 avalanche subnet describe testsubnet